Influenza (Flu) Information

 Flu vaccines are made by using killed flu viruses (for inactivated vaccines), or without flu virus at all (for the recombinant vaccine).
 Flu vaccines cause antibodies to develop in the body about two weeks after vaccination.
 These antibodies provide protection against infection with the viruses that are in the vaccine.
 Since the flu virus changes, new vaccines need to be made and administered every year.
 This is why you need to get a new flu vaccine every year!
-For more information about the flu vaccine, visit the CDC's website.
-For a full list of Frequently Asked Questions, visit the Flu Vaccine FAQ.

 Where to Get the Flu Vaccine?

 Visit your health care provider, local pharmacy, or call the Nashua Division of Public Health at 603-589-4500.
 When going to get your flu vaccine, continue to practice everyday preventative actions to keep you, your family, and your community safe.